Southwest Airlines Pet Policy: Fly with Your Cat or Dog Safely

 Pet Carrier Must Be Stowed Under Seat During Flight

 Your pet carrier must be stowed under the seat in front of you during the flight.
 This is for the safety and comfort of your pet and the other passengers on the flight.
 Southwest Airlines recommends using a soft-sided carrier that can be easily stowed under the seat.
 Your pet must remain in its carrier for the flight and cannot be taken out of the carrier while the plane is in flight.
-This is for the safety of your pet and the other passengers on the flight.

-Therefore, it’s a good idea to acclimate your pet to their carrier before your flight so they feel more comfortable and relaxed during the journey.
+It’s a good idea to acclimate your pet to their carrier before your flight so they feel more comfortable and relaxed during the journey.
 You can do this by leaving the carrier in your home and letting your pet explore it independently.
 You can also try taking short trips in the car with your pet in their carrier to get them used to traveling in the carrier.

 Breed Restrictions